 What’s Your Big Idea?

 What matters to you?
 What’s your passion?
-What holds your interest longer than to read a preview on Netflix?
+What holds your interest longer than it takes you to read a preview on Netflix?

-If you write about you care about—which make you laugh, cry, or shake your fists in the air—your readers will get lost in the pages of your book. to a book it makes them feel or because it helps them to escape from their everyday lives.
+If you write about concepts you care about—which make you laugh, cry, or shake your fists in the air—your readers will get lost in the pages of your book.
+Readers are drawn to a book by the way it makes them feel or because it helps them to escape from their everyday lives.

 You’ll find ideas everywhere, in your home, workplace, neighbourhood, and community.
 Everybody in your circle of family, friends, and acquaintances has a story about what’s important to them—health, employment, raising a family, caring for elderly parents, sibling rivalry, marriage, divorce, housing, friends, travel, security, politics, and injustice.